Gold or Bitcoin: Which Is the Real USD Hedge in 2025?

 Why “USD Down = Gold and Bitcoin Up” Failed This Year

 The rule-of-thumb works best when ‘USD down’ is code for ‘real yields down.’
 In 2025, stretches of dollar weakness coincided with risk-on equities, tighter credit spreads, and improving growth surprises.
 In those windows, gold sometimes sagged (no flight-to-quality impulse, and real-yield compression not persistent), while Bitcoin caught the bid as the liquidity proxy.
 In other windows—heightened policy confusion, regulatory fireworks, or kinetic geopolitics—gold outperformed as volatility spilled from equities into rates, and crypto de-risked.
-The result is months of negative gold–Bitcoin correlation without any single smoking gun.
+The result is months of negative gold–Bitcoin correlation without any single smoking tool.
 It’s not paradox; it’s two hedges keying off different instruments on the dashboard.

 Reading the Dashboard: A Practical Four-Factor Model